Frequently Asked Questions

 Notebook & Pen: You may want to jot down insights from classes or philosophy talks.

 Snacks: While meals will be provided, having a few energy-boosting snacks on hand can be helpful between sessions.
+If you are keen on nut-based snacks, please note the the YMCA is a nut-free zone, so feel free to bring your own.

 First Aid Kit: Including plasters, pain relief, any personal medications, and muscle balm.